mcolonj/radiologger/README.md

 His project is written in C and if you have any interest in SDR, HAM stuff or terminal whispering please go check out [his research](ttps://github.com/fulldecent/system-bus-radio).

-I was experimenting with a keylogging on Mac OSX El Capitan, so I came up with this small POC.
+I was experimenting with a keylogging on Mac OSX El Capitan and I came up with this small POC.

-It took me a couple hours to put this project together, so your imagination is actually what is possible for this POC.
+It took me a couple hours to put this project together, so what you imagine is acutally what is possible.

 Some links: